Dividend Value Builder Newsletter

 Value $134,010 $130,396 $112,486

 You will notice the greater the portfolio volatility the lower the return on the portfolio.
 Remember the average return is the same (5%) for all the portfolios.
 Yet because of compounding the ending values of the portfolio are quite different.
-Volatility has a large negative effect on portfolio performance; therefore it’s important to implement portfolio risk control strategies.
+Volatility has a large negative effect on portfolio performance; therefore it’s important to implement portfolio risk management strategies.

 When you lose your investment capital you no longer have the ability to make it up when returns are positive.
 In other words, the positive returns are made on less money, therefore you are literally losing your money with each cycle of volatility.